 The Southern Star is run by Rick and Nancy Adams, who serve up fresh food prepared fresh each day.
 The Southern Star aims to provide high quality Southern cuisine and great, traditional hospitality.
 Specialties include fried catfish, barbecue chicken and pork, and that great Southern staple Brunswick stew, prepared every day with fresh vegetables and slow roasted pork.
-You can also find a range of salads and sandwiches on the menu, including Virginia ham with spicy mustard, and if you prefer some seafood there are lightly fried oysters from Apalachicola.
+You can also find a range of salads and sandwiches on the menu, including Virginia ham with spicy mustard, and if you prefer some seafood there are lightly fried oysters from Apalachicola

-St. John's Restaurant, Chattanooga | Courtesy St John's Restaurant
+St John’s Restaurant

 St John’s Restaurant provides a refined, sophisticated dining experience.
 Based in the former St John’s Hotel building, which was subsequently used as a brothel before being abandoned, the restaurant uses only the local vegetables picked on the day of service, and seafood caught within the previous 24 hours.
 On the menu are starters that include butter poached Maine lobster, warm beet salad, pork cheek, veal sweetbreads, and an organic vegetable platter.
 Amongst the main courses at St John’s are duck breast from Maple Leaf Farm, summer vegetable spaghetti, and pork chop and belly from Heritage Farm.
 For dessert there are excellent South Carolina peaches during the summer months.